Guide: What Is Doxxing and How to Protect Yourself Online

 Try to fight the convenience of registering for new websites using buttons like “Login with Facebook” or “Login with Google”.
 Third-party login means you have one less set of credentials to remember, but the drop in security might not be worth it.
 It directly links those accounts, so if one is compromised, it’s extremely easy to get into the others.

 Enable multi-factor authentication for every account as well.
-Multi-factor authentication sends a pin to another account or device when you (or someone else) log into an account.
-This prevents someone from gaining direct access to an account, even if they get hold of your password.
+Multi-factor authentication sends a PIN code to another account or device when you (or someone else) log into an account.
+This prevents someone from gaining direct access to your accounts, even if they get hold of one of your passwords.
 Try to link it to your mobile number rather than your email address, in case your email account is ever hacked.

 7. Request Removal of Your Personal Data

-Data brokers don’t legally own your information and you can contact them to remove the data they have.
+Data brokers collect people’s personal information from various sources and then sell that data to anyone willing to pay for it.
+That said, they don’t legally own your information and you can contact them to remove the data they have.
 You’ll have to contact each individually and they’ll probably drag the process out in hopes you give up.
-That’s frustrating, but you have the right to demand they delete your information.
+That’s frustrating, but you can demand that they delete your information.

-Unfortunately, it’s extremely hard to find every data broker that has your information.
+Unfortunately, finding every data broker with your information is extremely hard.
 Some countries have national opt-out databases where you can request the removal of specific information, like your mobile number, from companies’ databases.
+Another option is to use a third-party service to handle this process on your behalf – but stick to vetted services with good reviews.

 8. Use an Antivirus

 A good antivirus provides another layer of protection on your devices and keeps outsiders from snooping around.
 Cybercriminals, including doxxers, use viruses and other malicious programs to get into your files and online accounts.
-An antivirus is a must to stay safe since it doesn’t just scan and block online attacks, but also detects suspicious behavior.
-If you sign up for a CyberGhost VPN account, you automatically get access to our Security Suite for Windows.
-It’s an all-in-one antivirus and anti-malware app with a secure software updater, privacy guard, and VPN.
+An antivirus is crucial for staying safe from cyber attacks that could lead to doxxers getting your information since it detects and blocks suspicious behavior and files on your device.

-The internet isn’t called the web for no reason–everything is connected.
+The internet isn’t called the web for no reason – everything is connected.
 That includes security threats.
-Someone can use phishing to catch you unawares and suddenly they hack your email account.
-Next, you find out someone’s changed your social account passwords, and then all of your data is shared online.
-You’ve been doxxed because you fell victim to a phishing attack.
-That’s why you need to stay vigilant and do what you can to avoid cybersecurity threats.
+Someone can use a phishing email to catch you unawares and next thing you know, your email account is compromised.
+Then you find out someone’s changed your social account passwords, and next, all of your private information is shared online.
+You’ve been doxxed simply because you fell victim to a phishing attack.
+That’s why it’s important to stay vigilant and do what you can to avoid cybersecurity threats.

 FAQ

-When someone doxxes you, they reveal any personal information that you didn’t consent to being exposed publicly, including:
+When someone doxxes you, they reveal personal information that you didn’t consent to being exposed publicly, including your:

 Leave a comment